kmskillings/breakout/documentation.md

 game_state_ready signal is only raised if the Game Controller has made all necessary writes to the memory.

-Engineer's note: The way the valid and ack signals consider the memory is not ideal.
-It could significantly slow the interfacing between the two halves.
-We'll see how it goes.

 The VGA Controller presents information about any collisions that occur between the ball and the screen walls, bricks, or paddle.
 This information is presented via a FIFO.
 Each element in the FIFO represents a single collision that was